 of £100 even after Müller's refusal to divulge any need to him.

 Rosalind's mother, a God-fearing woman, trained her children in the ways of the Lord teaching them to pray over everything.
 Rosalind learned to trust God for every need, large and small.

-Rosalind Goforth determines to go to church, going back on an earlier decision to not go for the lack of suitable clothing, after she stumbles on this portion of scripture: "Why take ye thought for raiment . . . seek ye first the kingdom of God, and all these things shall be added unto you."
-The very next day, a box with not only new clothes arrived for her.
+Rosalind Goforth determined to go to church, going back on an earlier decision not to go due to her embarrassment in her old clothing.
+She stumbles on this scripture: "Why take ye thought for raiment . . . seek ye first the kingdom of God, and all these things shall be added unto you."
+The very next day, a box with a new dress and other gifts arrived for her.

 Joanie Hileman experiences God's timely provision and the blessing of someone who gave in secret.